De La Salle Lipa: Campus

-On the Integrated School side, the most recognizable structure is the St. La Salle Building, which is made up of several clusters just in front of the highway.
-The main cluster that offers the main access gate for Integrated School (IS) students is called the Hall of Lasallian Saints.
-The hall leads to the building's classrooms as well as the historic Br.
-Henry Virgil Memorial Gymnasium.
-The other main structures for IS students are the St. Benilde, St. Mutien Marie, and Br.
-Gregory Refuerzo Buildings.
-The Learning Resource Center is located inside the Br.
-Vernon Mabile Building.
-On the Senior High School side, the buildings that are used are the Claro M. Recto, and Jose Rizal (composed of the Noli Me Tangere and El Filibusterismo structure clusters).
+On the Integrated School side, the most recognizable structure was the St. La Salle Building, which was made up of several clusters just in front of the highway.
+However, it has since been demolished as of 2025.
+The main cluster that offered the main access gate for Integrated School (IS) students, called the Hall of Lasallian Saints, along with the Br.
+Henry Virgil Memorial Gymnasium and the Br.
+Vernon Mabile Building, stood abandoned since 2020 due to the buildings instability caused by the 2020 Taal volcano eruption.

+The Br.
+Jaime Hilario Building, which opened in 2024, is the new building for the Junior High School which stands in the former site of the now demolished Br.
+Gregory Building and serves as a replacement for the old St. La Salle Building.
+The St. Benilde Building is the building for the Grade School.
+On the Senior High School side, the buildings used are the Claro M. Recto, Portion of St Mutien Marie, St. Miguel and Jose Rizal (composed of the Noli Me Tangere and El Filibusterismo structure clusters).

 College students hold classes on the western half of the campus, using the Apolinario Mabini Building, and CBEAM (College of Business, Economics, Accountancy and Management) Building.
 The Gregorio Zara building is also on the college side of the campus.
 Also known as the I.T.
 Domain Building, it holds the school's Network Operations Center as well as three computer laboratories.
 Beside the building is a gate and an access road that leads to the De La Salle Brothers’ Novitiate.